NicoCodesCode/osaka-memory-card-game/README.md

 ## Contributing

-I’m actively looking to improve the game!
 If you’d like to contribute, here’s how you can help:

 1. Fork the repository.
 2. Create a new branch for your changes.